 Not just a tasty-sounding combination.
 Stilton and Cornish pasties cannot be used on just any cheese or pasty product.
 This is because they’re protected by geographical indications (GIs).

-Your brand has never been a more important part of building a business in the food and drink sector - how to you leverage it to make your business a success?
+Your brand has never been a more important part of building a business in the food and drink sector - how do you leverage it to make your business a success?

 To what lengths did Bass Brewery go to secure the UK’s first registered trade mark?
 We take a historical look at the early UK trade mark registrations you’ll still recognise today.

 Branding is vital to your product standing out – what do you need to know to protect it?

 Packaging is part of your visual identity so you need to protect it, particularly in crowded markets like the food and drink sector.

 Craft brewers are synonymous with innovative names for beers – but what happens when their brands clash with the registered trade marks of big names?